-In New Orleans, you can "do whatcha wanna" any night of the week.
+In New Orleans, you can "do whatcha wanna" any night of the week, whether it's stopping in for a cool jazz show or getting funky at the Maple Leaf Bar.
 Here are just a few choices for New Orleans live music options:

 Preservation Hall Jazz Band at Preservation Hall